stepanenko/fullstack-apps/Recoil.md

 you may need to use the updater form of setters. (e.g. `set(myAtom, () => myFunc);`).

 ### [Selectors](https://recoiljs.org/docs/api-reference/core/selector)
-A **selector** represents a piece of **derived state**.
-You can think of derived state as the output of passing state to a pure function that modifies the given state in some way.
+A **selector** represents a piece of **derived state** (the output of passing state to a pure function that modifies the given state in some way)

 Derived state is a powerful concept because it lets us build dynamic data that depends on other data.

 Selectors can be used as one way to incorporate asynchronous data into the Recoil data-flow graph.
-Please keep in mind that selectors represent "idempotent" functions: For a given set of inputs they should always produce the same results (at least for the lifetime of the application).
+Selectors represent "idempotent" functions: For a given set of inputs they should always produce the same results (at least for the lifetime of the application).
 This is important as selector evaluations may be cached, restarted, or executed multiple times.
 Because of this, selectors are generally a good way to model read-only DB queries.

 From a component's point of view, **selectors** can be read using the same hooks that are used to read atoms.